Susana de Sousa Dias: Life and career

-Her latest work Fordlandia Malaise (2019) premiered at the 69th edition of the Berlin International Film Festival.
+Fordlandia Malaise (2019) premiered at the 69th edition of the Berlin International Film Festival.

+Journey to the Sun (2021), co-directed with Ansgar Schaefer, premiered at the International Documentary Film Festival Amsterdam and has been shown in film festivals worldwide such as the Seville European Film Festival, New Horizons Film Festival and Uruguay International Film Festival.

-Susana de Sousa Dias' works have also been shown in film festivals worldwide such as the Buenos Aires International Festival of Independent Cinema, Viennale, Visions du Réel, Sarajevo International Film Festival, Torino Film Festival, RIDMontreal, Dok Leipzig, Dockanema Maputo, Mar del Plata Independent Film Festival, among many others and in the context of contemporary arts exhibitions like PhotoEspaña (official selection 2011) and Documenta 14 (Keimena).
+De Sousa Dias's works have also been shown in the context of contemporary arts exhibitions like PHotoEspaña (official selection 2011) and Documenta 14 (Keimena).

-Teaching and writing
+Her latest film, Fordlândia Panacea, will premiere at the International Documentary Film Festival Amsterdam in November 2025.